MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/exchange-online-service-description/exchange-online-limits.md

 |Maximale Rate für abgelaufene Moderationsbenachrichtigungen|300 Ablaufbenachrichtigungen pro Stunde|300 Ablaufbenachrichtigungen pro Stunde|300 Ablaufbenachrichtigungen pro Stunde|300 Ablaufbenachrichtigungen pro Stunde|

 > [!NOTE]
-> <sup>1</sup> Dies ist der standardmäßige Grenzwert für Exchange Server 2013-Organisationen.
-Administratoren können diesen Wert für ihre Organisation ändern.
+> <sup>1</sup> This is the default limit for Exchange Server 2013 organizations.
+Administrators can change this value for their organization.

 ## <a name="exchange-activesync-limits"></a>Grenzwerte für Exchange ActiveSync